7 reasons to reconsider supplemental health insurance

 However, supplemental health insurance is just like many other types of insurance you purchase.
 You pay a relatively small amount each month for homeowners or renters insurance to protect yourself from potential losses like fires, floods and theft.
 You pay a relatively small amount periodically for automobile insurance protect yourself on the road.
 And you insure yourself and your possessions against all kinds of risks with other types of insurance.

 If you experience a covered condition, Washington National Active Care promptly pays you a lump-sum benefit up to $100,000.
-Plus, the plan offers additional benefits for things like emergency room care, hospital confinements, short-term facility care and more.
+Additionally, the plan offers additional benefits for things like emergency room care, hospital confinements, short-term facility care and more.
 These benefits are paid to you in cash, which you can use or save as needed throughout your treatment and recovery.

 4. I don’t want to spend money on something I won’t use.